ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/BBB-debian_buster/Problem_Statement.md

 The best guess is that the last overlay, SC16IS740, does not bind to the kernel SC16IS740 driver, thus there are no signs of /dev/ttySC0 or dev/ttySC1 in the /dev directory.

-### [Problem Statement] VCDBG to be implemented for the BBB and similar boards based upon TI silicons

-STRONG RECCOMENDATION to Texas Instruments:
-Here, the very important and powerfull tool should be placed as a Debian package for the TI silicons/platforms to gather debug info.

-The name of the tool is VCDBG.
-Source Code is not available, and it is placed under the proprietary licence.

 ### BBB P9 header I2C2 overlay (BB-I2C2-00A0.dts file)